 MAMMAMIA (도산맘마미아)

-One of the most popular cafes in the area, mainly because of its pink outside, but also because of its colorful interior.
+It is one of the most popular cafes in the area, mainly because of its pink exterior but also because of its colorful interior.

 Address: 45 Apgujeong-ro 42-gil, Apgujeong-dong, Gangnam-gu, Seoul, South Korea